 Edges and Sharp points

-Equipment on the play area should be free of sharp points as well as a protruding bolt ends, “S” hooks, and other parts that could cause damage to a child.
+Equipment on the playground area should be free of sharp points as well as a protruding bolt ends, “S” hooks, and other parts that could cause damage to a child.

 Freedom From Sun Exposure